kewashi/edge-tts/README.md

 | `edgetts.groovy` | Hubitat App: manages Sonos devices and sends TTS requests |
 | `edgespeaker.groovy` | Hubitat Driver: virtual TTS speaker devices for each Sonos |
 | `README.md` | This documentation |

+## 📁 Quick Start Guide

+- Install the server_dgx.py application on a suitable Linux/Unix based platform on your local LAN
+- Run the app in a virtual Python environment or optionally set it up as a service
+- Load the .groovy files onto your Hubitat hub
+- edgetts.groovy goes into the Apps code area
+- edgespeaker.groovy goes into the Drivers code area
+- Add a new User App of type Edge TTS type, fill out the required fields
+- A text to voice Sonos child device will be created for each Sonos you select
+- Use one of those devices instead of Alexa Speaks devices anywhere you need speech

 ---